Tony Buba

 Anthony E. "Tony" Buba (born October 20, 1943) is an American filmmaker.
-He is primarily known for his documentaries about his hometown Braddock, Pennsylvania and the nearby Pittsburgh.
+He is primarily known for his documentaries focusing on the working-class communities and social issues in his hometown Braddock, Pennsylvania and the nearby Pittsburgh.

 Life

 Tony Buba was born in 1943 as first child of Edward Buba († 1997) and Angeline Buba, née Gentile (1921–2017).
 His mother came to America in 1929 with her family from the Italian town Tursi.
 Buba grew up in Braddock, Pennsylvania with his younger brother Pasquale "Pat" Buba (1946–2018).

 After high school Buba joined the United States National Guard and later worked in a steel mill.
 At the end of the 1960s he began to study.
 In 1971 he received his Bachelor of Arts in Psychology from Edinboro University.
 In 1976 he received his Master of Fine Arts in film studies at Ohio University.

 During these years he produced his first documentary shorts, that portrayed his hometown Braddock and the structural change that came with the steel crisis of the 1970s.